 logic gates.
 Programmable pull-up and pull-down resistors eliminate the need for discrete

-The system master can reset the PCAL6416A in the event of a time-out or other improper
+The system controller can reset the PCAL6416A in the event of a time-out or other improper

 operation by asserting a LOW in the RESET input.
 The power-on reset puts the registers